VCLamoureux/reverse-metabolomics/README.md

 #### Python version
 The following packages should be installed:
-- pandas
+- pandas >= 1.2
-- numpy
+- numpy >= 1.20, !=1.24.0
-- seaborn
+- seaborn >= 0.13.2
-- matplotlib
+- matplotlib >= 3.4, !=3.6.1

+Installation can be performed using the `pip` installer with the command `pip install -r requirements.txt`.
+Make sure that the `requirements.txt` file is within the working directory when this is performed, or edit the command to include the path to this file.
+This command should either be entered within the terminal or a Jupyter notebook code cell.
+If entered within a code cell, the command should be prefaced with `!`.

 The installation time should be less than 20 seconds